julelang/manual/src/introduction/operators.md

 ## Integer Overflow

 Integer overflow is not checked in any way in Jule.
-To detect an integer overflow, Jule developers must place mechanisms such as assert in suspicious locations or implement the necessary runtime checks themselves.
+To detect an integer overflow, Jule developers must place check mechanisms in suspicious locations or implement the necessary runtime checks themselves.

 Unsigned integer values ​​are handled the same way in Go.\
 From Go Language Specification: